6 Unique Booth Design Ideas to Help You Stand Out at Trade Shows

 Make your booth feel like your product

-Is there any better example of trade show booth design than Splashtacular’s waterslide-themed booth from the World Waterpark Association Symposium?
+Is there any better example of exhibit booth design than Splashtacular’s waterslide-themed booth from the World Waterpark Association Symposium?

 The exhibit, which features curved displays arranged in a slide-like pattern, feels like the inside of one of the company’s waterslides.
 Within a second of seeing the display, attendees instantly know what’s on offer, making the booth a great attention grabber.